izb/grunt-consolidate-css/README.md

 Consolidates and minifies your CSS/SCSS/SASS files on a per-page basis

+## A note on Grunt 0.4

+This is an old plugin.
+Old plugins should be updated to grunt 0.4, but this one will not.
+There are much better ways to be handling your CSS files.
+I recommend you look into Compass, which does a far, far better job of things.

 ## Getting Started, Getting Help
 - [Grunt repo](https://github.com/cowboy/grunt)
 - [Getting started with grunt](https://github.com/cowboy/grunt/blob/master/docs/getting_started.md)